ajaymin28/python_opencv_best_practices/README.md

 1. Initial commit:
 In initial commit, it contains basic image operations and video operations python code.
 I have added one python module class which is CV2VideoWriter.py.
-This class gives you available coded with which you can save processed video its difficult to find and test diffrent codecs available in system, so this class provides available codecs in your system.
+This class gives you available codecs with which you can save your processed video because its difficult to find and test diffrent codecs available in system initially, so this class provides available codecs in your system.